iobroker-community-adapters/ioBroker.info/docs/en/info.md

 - host name (name of the host)

 ```
-If any information is missing, then a recent version of the JS controller should be installed.
+If any information is missing, then a recent version of the JS-Controller should be installed.
 This is the dataset of the JS-Controller v1.5.7.
 ```